 revision to BS Major in Geography.
 Sarah Cron seconded the motion.
 Jones began with

-the March 13th Academic Council’s agenda.
+item on the March 13th Academic Council’s agenda.

 - Proposed Revision to Minor in Geography: Martin Jones moved for approval of the revision